G00364690/Anscombe-quartet-dataset/README.md

 1. Download & install Anaconda
 2. Download & install Console Emulator x64
 3. Create directory and files such as this README, LICENSE and .gitignore using Linux commands
-4. Launch a jupyter notebook from the command line
+4. Launch a jupyter notebook from the command line and create Anscombe-quartet.ipynb
+5. Download the Anscombe Quartet dataset and read the dataset into Anscombe-quartet.ipynb and perform analysis
-5. Sync files on my local machine to repository on GitHub allow me to push updates to the jupyter notebook over various commits
+6. Sync files on my local machine to repository on GitHub allow me to push/pull updates to the jupyter notebook over various commits

 To review the analysis methods and conclusions from the assigment: